Daniel Abuhoff, a partner and member of Debevoise & Plimpton LLP’s Litigation Department, has been described in Chambers USA as “thoughtful,” ...

 - Rank Group before Department of Justice, Antirust Division, in the antitrust aspects of Rank’s $338 million acquisition of Blue Ridge Paper Products, a manufacturer of specialty paper board packaging products.

-- NCI Group, a manufacturer of insulated metal panels, in in the antitrust aspects of its acquisition of Metl-Span.
+- NCI Group, a manufacturer of insulated metal panels, before the Federal Trade Commission in the antitrust aspects of its acquisition of Metl-Span.

 - Noven Pharmaceuticals in its acquisition from Novartis of the commercial rights to Minivelle, an estradiol transdermal system, in the U.S. and Canada.